Sai-Moen/TMInterface-AS-SaiMoen/site/distributions/incremental.md

 which implies there could be noticable performance overhead, though in most cases it should not matter that much.

 ## Patch Notes

+### v3.3.0

+- Improved performance in cases where there are a lot of inputs after the given beginning time (e.g. running input simplifier on a replay with a lot of inputs).
+- Renamed Run-Mode Bruteforce to Run-Mode Evaluation.
+- Did some small fixes and performance improvements.

 ### v3.2.1